monyarm/NovelVM/README.md

 #### 7.5.1) Using MIDI options to customize Native MIDI output

-ScummVM supports a variety of MIDI modes, depending on the capabilities of your MIDI device.
+NovelVM supports a variety of MIDI modes, depending on the capabilities of your MIDI device.

-If `--native-mt32` is specified, ScummVM will treat your device as a real MT-32.
+If `--native-mt32` is specified, NovelVM will treat your device as a real MT-32.
 Because the instrument mappings and system exclusive commands of the MT-32 vary from those of General MIDI devices, you should only enable this option if you are using an actual Roland MT-32, LAPC-I, CM-64, CM-32L, CM-500, or GS device with an MT-32 map.

-If `--enable-gs` is specified, ScummVM will initialize your GS-compatible device with settings that mimic the MT-32's reverb, (lack of) chorus, pitch bend sensitivity, etc. If it is specified in conjunction with `--native-mt32`, ScummVM will select the MT-32-compatible map and drumset on your GS device.
+If `--enable-gs` is specified, NovelVM will initialize your GS-compatible device with settings that mimic the MT-32's reverb, (lack of) chorus, pitch bend sensitivity, etc. If it is specified in conjunction with `--native-mt32`, NovelVM will select the MT-32-compatible map and drumset on your GS device.
 This setting works better than default GM or GS emulation with games that do not have custom instrument mappings (Loom and Monkey1).
 You should only specify